SansGuidon/bookmarks/README.md

 * [Jesse Weaver](https://medium.com/s/story/a-simple-framework-for-designing-choices-ab93e0fc6610) - (2015) A Simple Framework for Designing Choices | No design is neutral
 * [Jerry Hargrove](https://www.awsgeek.com/) - AWS | Cloud Diagrams & Notes
 * [Gordon Brander](http://gordonbrander.com/pattern/) - Patterns : "This is my bag of tricks — loose notes, design patterns, rules-of-thumb, methods of enquiry, tools, cheatsheets, gimmicks, leverage points, descriptions of systems, key questions, risks, and unknowns."
+* [James Somers](https://www.theatlantic.com/technology/archive/2017/09/saving-the-world-from-code/540393/) - (2017) The Coming Software Apocalypse
+A small group of programmers wants to change how we code—before catastrophe strikes.
+> “Computing is fundamentally invisible,” Gerard Berry said in his talk.
+“When your tires are flat, you look at your tires, they are flat.
+When your software is broken, you look at your software, you see nothing.”
+“So that’s a big problem.”

 # Art :art:
 * [Pierre Debatty](http://www.pierredebatty.be/) - art of Pierre Debatty, a belgian painter